markhgn/markhgn.github.io/_posts/2013-01-20-are-content-marketers-wilfully-delusional.md

 The theory sounds logical.
 People want to be informed about the things they are interested in.
 Search engines reward ‘fresh’ and popular content.
 By creating your own content of this type on a domain you own, based on research, a ‘brand’ can attract an audience with similar ‘values’.

-The [Content Marketing Institute](http://contentmarketinginstitute.com/what-is-content-marketing/) says it is the “technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”
+The [Content Marketing Institute](http://contentmarketinginstitute.com/what-is-content-marketing/) says it is the:

+> “... technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”

 Focus on that last point and keep it in mind as you read this.
 The great thing about the web is that if you have a theory about what should be done you can collect a lot of data to prove your point.
-What is significant is how few authors of articles that plug these services (disguised as ‘advice’) actually bother to do this and thus support their position with anything independently verifiable.
+What is significant is how few authors of articles that plug these services actually bother to do this and thus support their position with anything independently verifiable.
 For instance if you claim ‘guest blogging is an opportunity to build authority and credibility’ then you should be able to show a hundred examples of you doing this exact thing and a thousand more examples of other people doing the same, all with a measurable outcome.

-Here are [a number of particularly egregious examples](http://econsultancy.com/uk/blog/63014-70-epic-content-marketing-best-practice-tips-stats-blog-posts-and-more) that are typical of the ‘tell’ rather than ‘show’ format.
+Here are [a number of](http://econsultancy.com/uk/blog/63014-70-epic-content-marketing-best-practice-tips-stats-blog-posts-and-more) [particularly egregious examples](http://contentmarketinginstitute.com/developing-a-strategy/) that are typical of the ‘tell’ rather than ‘show’ format.
 If it works then follow-up the tips with the results!(*)

 What I want to test is whether this is actually viable at the scale being promoted in the quote that opens this post.